-An inventory of trees on the subject property by an International Society of Arboriculture (ISA) Certified Arborist.
-All trees > 8 cm in diameter on the subject property were marked with numbered aluminum forestry tags.
-Trees within 6.0 m of the subject property were also assessed remotely and not tagged.
-Trees were subsequently surveyed by a registered OLS to produce the tree inventory plan.
+An inventory of trees on the subject property by an International Society of Arboriculture (ISA) Certified Arborist from Beacon.
+All accessible trees > 8 cm in diameter on the subject property were marked with numbered aluminum forestry tags.
+Those which could not be safely accessed were assessed from a distance.
+Trees within 6.0 m of the subject property were also assessed but not tagged.
+Accessible trees on the subject property were subsequently surveyed by a registered OLS to produce the Tree Inventory and Preservation Plan (Beacon 2020b).
+Trees which were not included in the survey due to lack of safe access are included as tree groups on the Plan.

-Each tree was assessed.
-Date was collected on species type, stem diameter, crown size, and structure.
-The condition of individual trees was assessed in terms of overall health and structural integrity based on indicators such as live buds, dead wood, decay, structural defects and presence of disease.
+For each individually assessed tree, data was collected on species, trunk diameter, crown size, and overall health and structure.
+For trees which were grouped general species quantities, size, and overall condition was recorded.
+The condition of trees was assessed in terms of overall health and structural integrity based on indicators such as live buds, dead wood, decay, structural defects and presence of disease.
 Each tree was assigned a condition rating as follows:

-- Poor Severe dieback, significant lean, missing leader, major defects, significant decay and/or disease presence; - Fair Moderate dieback and/or lean, limb defects, multiple stems, moderate foliage damage from stress; - Good Healthy vigorous growth, minor visible defects or damage; or - Dead No live growth.
+- Poor Severe dieback, significant lean, missing leader, major defects, significant decay and/or disease presence; - Fair Moderate dieback and/or lean, limb defects, multiple stems, moderate foliage damage from stress: - Good Healthy vigorous growth, minor visible defects or damage; or - Dead No live growth.

 This information was used to prepare an Arborist Report and Tree Inventory and Preservation Plan (TIPP) that includes recommendations for tree preservation and tree removal.
-The Arborist Report and TIPP (Beacon 2019) is provided under separate cover.
+The Arborist Report and TIPP (Beacon 2020b) is provided under separate cover.